emi16/internship/H4K_Game.md

    - [ ] Now click into the area in the middle to open a text box.
 Enter a capital D. You do this by holding shift and then pressing the letter D.
 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/Keyboard.png)

-   - [ ] Since the D is white it may seem invisible at first but it's there.
-Now, unselect the D by clicking anywhere else in this area.
-If you do this, a bunch of rectangles and dots are going to appear on the D.
+   - [ ] Since the D sprite is white it may seem invisible at first but it's there.
+Now, unselect the D sprite by clicking anywhere else in this area.
+If you do this, a bunch of rectangles and dots are going to appear on the D sprite.

 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/D_Grid.png)

-   - [ ]  Select, the diagonal rectangles and drag them to make the D bigger.
-Should you accidently unselect the D or you're unsatisfied with the size, click on the little undo arrow that is pointing to the left, at the top part of this area.
+   - [ ]  Select, the diagonal rectangles and drag them to make the D sprite bigger.
+Should you accidently unselect the D sprite or you're unsatisfied with the size, click on the little undo arrow that is pointing to the left, at the top part of this area.

 ![title](https://github.com/JeyAl/internship/blob/master/Scratch_Images/Undo.png)

-   - [ ]  If you're satisfied with the size of the D, click anywhere in the area again to unselect it and make it appear in your project area on the left side.
+   - [ ]  If you're satisfied with the size of the D sprite, click anywhere in the area again to unselect it and make it appear in your project area on the left side.

    - [ ] Your project should now look like this.